kanoa20/kanoa20.github.io/index.md

 Innovating a more cohesive global community.

-1. Equitable access to high-quality content & verifiable use
+- Equitable access to high-quality content & verifiable use
-2. Effective allocation of physical & digital resources
+- Effective mobility of physical & digital resources
-3. Generative value with jurisdiction-less representation
+- Generative augmentation of trust, safety & security

 {: .fs-4 .fw-300 }